 Over the years this site has served as a dairy, a sheep farm and, because of the splendid elevation of the hills, an airstrip, before The Delta Wine Company planted it as a vineyard in 2001 and 2002.

 While the focus in Marlborough is primarily on Sauvignon Blanc, the clay soil of the Delta farm is considered to be too low in vigour for Sauvignon, which flourishes on the loam soils closer to the Wairau River.

-As the new Dijon clones of Pinot Noir came into production in Marlborough, Matt, noted that the best quality grapes were coming from vineyards planted on clay soils in the Southern Valleys of the Wairau.
+As the new Dijon clones of Pinot Noir came into production in Marlborough, it became apparent that the best quality grapes were coming from vineyards planted on clay soils in the Southern Valleys of the Wairau.